MonkWho/pfatt/README.md

 # About

-This repository includes my notes on enabling a true bridge mode setup with AT&T U-Verse and pfSense.
-This method utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)) which is a graph based kernel networking subsystem of FreeBSD.
+This repository allows bypassing the AT&T U-Verse fiber gateway using pfSense.
+This method utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph) which is a graph-based kernel networking subsystem of FreeBSD.
 This low-level solution was required to account for the unique issues surrounding bridging 802.1X traffic and tagging a VLAN with an id of 0.
-I've tested and confirmed this setup works with AT&T U-Verse Internet on the ARRIS NVG589, NVG599 and BGW210-700 residential gateways (probably others too).
-For Pace 5268AC see special details below.
+I've tested and confirmed this setup works with AT&T U-Verse Internet on the BGW210-700 residential gateway.
+It probably works with others too.

-There are a few other methods to accomplish true bridge mode, so be sure to see what easiest for you.
-True Bridge Mode is also possible in a Linux via ebtables or using hardware with a VLAN swap trick.
-For me, I was not using a Linux-based router and the VLAN swap did not seem to work for me.

 The netgraph method will allow you to fully utilize your own router and fully bypass your residential gateway.
 It survives reboots, re-authentications, IPv6, and new DHCP leases.